WRI 109. Writing Seminar, Part I. (2 h)

 WRI 342.
 Writing Practicum.
 (1-3 h)

 Practical or professional experience in writing, rhetoric, and composition.
-Students must be supervised and mentored by a faculty adviser.
+Students must be supervised and mentored by a faculty advisor.
 Cannot be repeated.
 P - WRI 110 or WRI 111.

 WRI 343.
 Independent Study.
 (1-3 h)